-- Public Trees shall be deemed to be those trees located on Town-owned or County-owned lands. - 32.
-The Town shall establish and maintain an inventory of Town trees.
-Any inventor prepared by the County on County Forests shall be shared with the Town for information purposes. - 33.
-The Town shall manage and enlarge the inventory of Town trees as opportunity and budget permits.
-Where County Forests may be expanded, the County shall engage with the Town as early as possible. - 34.
+- 31. Public Trees shall be deemed to be those trees located on Town-owned lands. - 32.
+The Town shall establish and maintain an inventory of Town trees. - 33.
+The Town shall manage and enlarge the inventory of Town trees as opportunity and budget permits. - 34.
 The Town shall maintain the "Commemorative Tree Planting Program" as opportunity and budget permits.